Vision Mission Values and the SNAP Model

-The partnership between Saskatchewan Polytechnic School of Nursing and the University of Regina developed vision, mission, and values statements to guide the development of the CNPP.
+The partnership between Saskatchewan Polytechnic School of Nursing and the University of Regina Faculty of nursing developed vision, mission, and values statements to guide the development of the CNPP.

-The Collaborative Nurse Practitioner Program (CNPP) anticipates and responds to changing nursing roles and health system needs in the preparation of graduates who will demonstrate leadership in practice, research, education and administration.
+MISSION: To anticipate and respond to changing nursing roles and health system needs by preparing graduates who demonstrate leadership and excellence in practice, research, education, and administration.

-- Innovation: We foster an environment in which new ideas can emerge and lead to creative approaches, solutions and actions.
+- Innovation.
+Fostering an environment in which new ideas can emerge and lead to creative approaches, solutions, and actions.

 Saskatchewan Nursing Advanced Practice (SNAP) Conceptual Framework